 One of the most common reasons for refinancing is extremely high interest rates.
 Whether you were unable to get a better offer at the time, or you just didn’t know any better, you might find that your interest rate is needlessly high.
 Refinancing can be a great option to lower your interest rate.

-Additionally, you might find that you need more time to pay off your loan or that you are able to pay it off earlier than expected.
-In either case, refinancing can help you negotiate a loan term that better suits your needs.
+Additionally, you might find that you need more time to pay off your balance or that you are able to pay it off earlier than expected.
+In either case, refinancing can help you negotiate a term that better suits your needs.

 - When is Refinancing a Bad Idea?

-Refinancing your auto loan might seem very appealing due to the reasons listed above.
+Refinancing might seem very appealing due to the reasons listed above.
 But, there is one reason which makes refinancing a poor decision in many cases.

 Cars are considered depreciating assets.
 They lose their value over time.
-In many cases, refinancing your auto loan might lead to lower monthly payments, but it will also lead to a longer loan term.
-The longer it takes you to pay off your auto loan, the more likely you are to go upside down on your loan.
+In many cases, refinancing might lead to lower monthly payments, but it will also lead to a longer term.
+The longer it takes you to pay off your balance, the more likely you are to go upside down on the debt.
 Your car will be worth much less once it is finally paid off.
 As a result, you may have trouble selling or trading it for a fair amount when it's time to upgrade.

 Tips for Finding the Best Offer